Alice Springs Airport: Privatisation

-On 1 April 1989 the Federal Airports Corporation (FAC) assumed control of the airport.
+On 1 April 1989, the Federal Airports Corporation (FAC) assumed control of the airport.
 On 10 June 1998, the Government of Australia granted a 50-year lease plus a 49-year option to Northern Territory Airports Pty Ltd. Northern Territory Airports is 100% owned by Airport Developments Group (which also operates Tennant Creek Airport).
 Northern Territory Airports Pty Ltd has 100% ownership of Alice Springs Airport Pty Ltd (along with the Darwin International Airport).

 Asia Pacific Aircraft Storage

-On 27 May 2011 it was announced that Alice Springs Airport had been selected to be the first large-scale aircraft boneyard outside the United States.
+On 27 May 2011, it was announced that Alice Springs Airport had been selected to be the first large-scale aircraft boneyard outside the United States.

 The facility, which commenced operation in June 2014, is operated by Asia Pacific Aircraft Storage Ltd. APAS chose Alice Springs because its dry, arid climate is perfect for aircraft storage and preservation.
 The facility will store commercial aircraft not in use, as well as those planes that have been decommissioned from service and which will be stripped of parts to be recycled, such as engines, electronics and wiring.

-As a result of the COVID-19 pandemic, various overseas airlines including Singapore Airlines, Scoot, NokScoot, Fiji Airways, Cebu Pacific, Garuda Indonesia and Cathay Pacific are storing their aircraft in the facility.
+As a result of the COVID-19 pandemic, various overseas airlines including Singapore Airlines, Scoot, NokScoot (now defunct), Fiji Airways, Cebu Pacific, Garuda Indonesia, Cathay Dragon (now defunct) and Cathay Pacific are storing their aircraft in the facility.

-On 30 September 2020 it was announced that the facility was close to its current capacity, and would be expanded from around 100 aircraft to up to 200 aircraft.
-In the meantime APAS would be storing aircraft at Toowoomba Wellcamp Airport.
+On 30 September 2020, it was announced that the facility was close to its current capacity and would be expanded from around 100 aircraft to up to 200 aircraft.
+In the meantime, APAS would be storing aircraft at Toowoomba Wellcamp Airport.